Corindi Beach

 Health performance in Corindi Beach is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

-Corindi Beach faces significant health challenges based on AreaSearch's assessment.
-Mortality rates and chronic condition prevalence were found to be somewhat prevalent across both younger and older age cohorts.
+Corindi Beach faces significant health challenges, as assessed by AreaSearch's analysis of mortality rates and chronic condition prevalence.
+Common health conditions are somewhat prevalent across both younger and older age cohorts.

-Private health cover was relatively low at approximately 50% of the total population (~955 people), compared to the national average of 55.7%.
-The most common medical conditions were mental health issues (9.7%) and arthritis (8.7%).
-67.4% of residents declared themselves completely clear of medical ailments, compared to 63.3% across Regional NSW.
-Working-age population faces notable health challenges with elevated chronic condition rates.
-The area has 17.3% of residents aged 65 and over (331 people), lower than the 23.4% in Regional NSW.
-Health outcomes among seniors are above average, with national rankings even higher than the general population.
+The rate of private health cover is relatively low at approximately 50% of the total population (around 899 people), compared to the national average of 55.7%.
+The most common medical conditions in the area are mental health issues, affecting 9.7% of residents, and arthritis, impacting 8.7%.
+Approximately 67.4% of residents declare themselves completely clear of medical ailments, compared to 63.3% across Regional NSW.
+The working-age population faces notable health challenges due to elevated chronic condition rates.
+As of the latest data (20XX), 17.5% of residents are aged 65 and over (315 people), which is lower than the 23.4% in Regional NSW.
+Health outcomes among seniors in Corindi Beach are above average, with national rankings even higher than those of the general population.

 Frequently Asked Questions - Health